Heisenberg-type higher order symmetries of superintegrable systems separable in cartesian coordinates: Introduction

 In this way, we have arrived to an `extra' constant of motion to achieve superintegrability.
 Such a constant of motion is called to be of Heisenberg type, since it is based on the Heisenberg algebra (\ref{bhcxy}) for each of the one dimensional components: $\langle H_x,B_{nx},1 \rangle$ and $\langle H_y,B_{ny},1 \rangle$.
 Each one dimensional Hamiltonian $H_x$, $H_y$ is called Heisenberg Hamiltonian.
 Depending on the value of $n$ we will speak of $n$-degree superintegrable system, when $n\geq 3$ the constant of motion $B_3$ is said to be of `higher order' (since the `standard' constants of motions are of degree two).
 Recall that the PB for the functions $F(x,y,p_x,p_y),\,G(x,y,p_x,p_y)$ is defined in the usual way,

 We will see that some of the superintegrable Hamiltonians are only defined in regions of the plane ${\mathbb R}^2$, furthermore the corresponding potentials will not allow for a bounded motion.
 Therefore, the evolution of a particle in these potentials will have only a piece of its trajectory in the domain of superintegrability.
-We could `extend' any such Hamiltonian to another one defined in the whole plane, but it will not be superintegrable anymore, and in case this new extended Hamiltonian has bounded motions, in general they will not be periodic.
+We could `extend' any such Hamiltonian to another one defined in the whole plane, but it will not be superintegrable anymore, and in case this new extended Hamiltonian has a bounded motion, in general this motion will not be periodic.

 This program can also be carried out for the corresponding quantum systems in a quite similar way.
 In the quantum context, we write the Hamiltonian operator in the form

 where $P_x , P_y$ and $X, Y$ are the momentum and position operators, satisfying the well known commutation relations